Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 or Diane Smidt (Diane.smidt@gmail.com)

-The Antiques Interest Group pursues talks, tours, gallery visits, museum experiences and some excursions out of town to points of interest.
+The Artiques Interest Group pursues talks, tours, gallery visits, museum experiences and some excursions out of town to points of interest.
 Come and join us!

 Bird Study